-The Letterpress Edition of The Papers of George Washington consists of the following volumes, printed in five series and the complete diaries, which can be found in most university, college, and public libraries.
-The volumes are available for purchase from the University of Virginia Press.
-The series includes not only Washington’s own letters and other papers but also all letters written to him.
+The Letterpress Edition of The Papers of George Washington consists of the following volumes, printed in five series, and the complete diaries, which can be found in most university, college, and public libraries.
+The series include not only Washington’s own letters and other papers but also all letters written to him.
+Volumes are available for purchase from the University of Virginia Press.

 The Diaries span most of Washington’s adult life.
 Begun in 1748 and kept until his death in 1799, these volumes reveal the lifelong preoccupations of the public and private man.

 The Colonial Series (1744–1775) takes Washington through his command of the Virginia Regiment during the French and Indian War and then focuses on his political and business activities as a Virginia planter during the fifteen years before the Revolution.

 The Revolutionary War Series (1775–1783) presents in documents and annotation the myriad military and political matters with which Washington dealt during the long war for American independence.

 The Confederation Series (1784–1788) begins on 1 January 1784 with the hero of the American Revolution back at Mount Vernon under his own “vine and fig tree.”
 It ends in September 1788 on the eve of his return to public life as president under the new Constitution.
 Unlike the series devoted to Washington’s Revolutionary War and presidential papers, the Confederation Series is composed almost entirely of personal letters and includes very few official documents.